- Who We Are

 Important!
-The APA released new reimbursement and travel reimbursement forms in 2020.
+The APA released new reimbursement and travel reimbursement forms in 2023.
 Those new forms are linked on this page.
 Do not use any old versions of these forms.
-The new versions all have v.2020 in the file name.

 ALSO - since March 18, 2020, APA has had no ability to write checks for payment due to COVID.
 To receive a payment you will need to complete and submit an ACH form with your disbursement form to allow direct deposit (except for international payments that can be made via wire transfer, incurring a $20 wire fee).